atbcb/usab-uswds/_pages/advancing-access/outreach/events.md

 - [Accessible Virtual Meetings (January 13, 2021)](https://youtu.be/rR9RfhvM2sU)

 ## Access Board Meetings
-Members of the Access Board meet regularly every two months.
+Members of the Access Board meet quarterly.
 At the Board meetings, a public session is slated and open for members of the public to attend.
 Visit the [Board Meetings page](https://www.access-board.gov/about/meetings.html) for more information and dates on upcoming meetings.

 ### Future Board Meetings